 Pro Tip: While in Nice, make sure to buy a 10-trip Ligne d’Azur card from the machines at the metro stops and it will save you 50 cents per trip!
 You can get on as many subways and buses as it takes to get to your destination in under 75 minutes.

-What to do in Aspremont
+What to Do in Aspremont Village

 Get Great Views From the Front of the Village